 Tales from the Borderlands

 I remember starting up Telltale Games’ The Walking Dead shortly after it was released, and stopping before the first chapter had concluded.
 Despite being a big fan of the show, I just couldn’t get into it and ignorantly wrote off all interactive storytelling games as a result.
 Then Tales from the Borderlands, which is set after Borderlands 2 (one of my favorite games ever) was announced.
 I decided to dive into the genre once again, and was more than pleasantly surprised with the result.
-As I’ve said in a previous list, Telltale Games has a knack for adapting different worlds to their style, and Tales from the Borderlands is one of the finest examples of this.
-It has the same humor, heart, and zany characters that drew me to the original Borderlands in the first place, and crafts the best story in the series to date.
-I was dying to talk to my friends about it after finishing the final chapter, but I’m still the only one I personally know who’s played it…
+As I’ve said in a previous list, Telltale Games has a knack for adapting different worlds to work with their style of gameplay and storytelling, and Tales from the Borderlands is one of the finest examples of this.
+It has the same humor, heart, and zany characters that drew me to the original Borderlands in the first place, and weaves the best yarn in the series to date.
+I was dying to talk to my friends about it after finishing the final chapter, but I’m still the only person I know who’s played it…